Delacon

-Delacon Biotechnik Ges.m.b.H. is a multinational feed additive company headquartered in Engerwitzdorf, near Linz, Austria.
+Delacon Biotech Nik Ges.m.b.H. is a multinational feed additive company headquartered in Engerwitzdorf, near Linz, Austria.
 The company develops and manufactures phytogenic feed additives for poultry, swine, ruminants and aqua since the 1980s.
 Delacon conducts in-house research and collaborates with independent institutes and universities.

-From their production facility in Engerwitzdorf, Austria, Delacon distributes its products to about 80 countries worldwide; its main markets are Europe and Middle East, North America, Asia-Pacific and Latin America.
+From its production facility in Engerwitzdorf, Austria, Delacon distributes its products to about 80 countries worldwide; its main markets are Europe and the Middle East, North America, Asia-Pacific and Latin America.